 Since Airplane schedules are tightly integrated with the rest of the Airplane ecosystem, you get full visibility into past, present, and running jobs and can leverage built-in notifications for run failures, role-based access controls, and an easy-to-use UI for managing jobs centrally.

 If you'd like to try Airplane out, you can sign up for a free account using the 'Sign up' button on the top right.
-You can also check out the Airplane blog for more cron-related content such as creating Golang cron jobs, how to run cron in containers, how to edit your crontab, and how to start, stop, and restart cron jobs.
+You can also check out the Airplane blog for more cron-related content such as creating Golang cron jobs, how to run cron in containers, how to edit your crontab, mastering Kubernetes Jobs and Kubernetes CronJobs, and how to start, stop, and restart cron jobs.

 Anacron is a periodic command scheduler that executes commands at intervals specified in days using boot scripts or cron jobs.
 One major difference between cron and anacron is that cron assumes the system is running continuously while anacron does not.